 Algae and mold are different but equally harmful to your property.
 Mold is a fungus that will eat nutrients to survive.
 Algae is more plant-like and eats the limestone filler in shingles and organic matter on a home’s siding.
 Either is bad news for your home’s exterior.
-Read on to learn the differences between algae and mold, and most importantly, how the two can be removed.
+Read on to learn the differences between algae and mold, and most importantly, how to approach algae and mold removal.

 Gloeocapsa magma is the scientific term for the algae on your roof.
 Algae is airborne and blows from one roof to another.
-As the algae feeds on the limestone in your shingles, a black residue is left behind and gravity causes it to streak down the roof.
+As the algae feeds on the limestone in your shingles, it leaves behind a black residue and gravity causes it to streak down the roof.
 Algae can separate the granules in the shingles requiring shingle replacement if it is allowed to grow long enough.

 Algae colonies also grow on your home’s siding where there is a lack of direct sunlight, which is most commonly on the north side.
 If you notice one side of your home much dirtier than the rest, algae is most likely the culprit.

 Because mold is a fungus and not a plant, it produces spores.
 These spores are significantly smaller than human hair, measuring in at a size range of 3 to 4 microns; in comparison, a strand of human hair is 75-150 microns.

 Damp, dark conditions are ideal for mold growth.
 The space behind house siding and roof shingles are perfect breeding grounds for mold.
 Tiny spores quickly multiply.
 People who have a mold allergy or asthma may have a stronger reaction to mold.
 For example, coughing or worsened asthma symptoms can be a result of breathing in mold spores.
 Other symptoms include eye or skin irritation, throat irritation, and a stuffy nose.

 How to Remove Algae